balderdashy/sails-docs/Models.md

 Depending on your configuration, the database tables will be recreated automatically.

 # Querying Models
 You'll want to create, access, modify, and destroy models from controllers, views, services, and policies, and so you'll need a way to deal with them.
-Sails uses Waterline as its ORM.
-To learn more about it visit the
-<a href="https://github.com/balderdashy/waterline">Waterline github repo</a>.

 <!---